 Get ready, get set, PLANT.
 I know you have heard it a hundred times but here in the Pacific Northwest fall is the best time for planting.
 There are a lot of good reasons to plant now.
 The soil is still warm so roots will still grow giving you a much larger plant next spring.
 The soil doesn’t get too cold until about late November.
 The fall rains have started so you don’t have to water or worry about the new plants getting too dried out or burned.
-Actually here the rains started right on cue.
+Actually here the rains started a little late but have started now.
 We had a very warm, dry summer and now rain and showers are in the forecast for the foreseeable future.
 The foreseeable future here means the 5th of July.

 Old Goat Farm nursery